ppgco/ppg-core-ios-sdk/README.md

 # Sending notifications

 ## 1. Prepare certificates
- 1. Go to `https://developer.apple.com/account/resources/identifiers/list` and go to **Identifiers** section
+ 1. Go to [Apple Developer Portal - Identities](https://developer.apple.com/account/resources/identifiers/list) and go to **Identifiers** section
  2. Select from list your appBundleId like `com.example.your_project_name`
  3. Look for PushNotifications and click "**Configure**" button
  4. Select your __Certificate Singing Request__ file